newvoll/ssmbak/README.md

 # Development
 This is a [poetry](https://python-poetry.org/) project, so it should be butter once you get that sorted.
-Install [pre-commit](https://pre-commit.com/) for black on commit, lint and typing on push.
+Install [pre-commit](https://pre-commit.com/) for ruff check/format on commit, mypy on push.

 # Testing
 Testing uses localstack, as you can see in the [Github